-The main goal of this report is to perform a detailed Cost-Benefit Analysis (CBA) and to investigate of possible business models to establish a solid background for business planning and detailed work for the commercialisation of the RETROFIT55 project1 results.
+The main goal of this report is to provide an intermediate update for the commercial outlook of the project outputs and opportunities for exploitation of these.
+Partners of the consortium have conducted discussions to investigate possible business models and to establish a solid background for business planning and detailed work for the commercialization of the RETROFIT55 project1 results.
 This work is of great importance in terms of ensuring a deep consideration and elaboration of all the economic aspects of the project, which are the basis of the project Sustainability and Exploitation Plan.
-This plan serves as a tool to ensure the visibility and impact of the project's results in the long term by means of strategic planning work to ensure the continuation and further development of the project.